 - Motorists cannot ignore California tickets for speeding on a bridge or tunnel.
 Ignorance of a ticket could result in the driver breaking another law, failure to appear, pursuant to California Vehicle Code 40508.
 This violation may be charged as a misdemeanor.

-- 2. The penalties for speeding on a bridge or tunnel
+- 2. What are the penalties for speeding on a bridge or tunnel?

 - 8. Laws related to Vehicle Code 22405 VC